vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ##### Property 4: Number of internal nodes in a perfect binary tree of height h is 2^(h)−1
 - Number of nodes in a perfect binary tree of height h = 2^(h+1)−1     (see Property 2)
 - Number of leaf nodes in a perfect binary tree of height h = 2^h      (see Property 3)
-- The other nodes are internal nodes (i.e., with at least 1 child listNode)
+- The other nodes are internal nodes (i.e., with at least 1 child node)
 - So the number of internal nodes in a perfect binary tree of height h is
   - [Total number of nodes] - [Number of nodes at height h]
   - [(2^(h+1)−1)] − [2^h = 2^(h) − 1]